First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Conclusions and perspectives

 Those positive results yielded a layout change during the Long Shutdown 2, preparatory step for the last LHC Run 3 before the HL-LHC era.
 It has, in fact, been decided to equip Beam 1 with the two wire collimators installed on Beam 2, located downstream of the IP and that proved to be less effective.
 The obtained results, together with an important work on simulations, brought a new vision on the available possibilities given the installed hardware.
 In 2017 those demonstrators were installed in order to prove that a mitigation of the BBLR effect was possible.
 It is now proposed to power the wires routinely at the end of each fill during the next LHC Run 3 in order to gain experience in operating the machine with such devices, in view of the HL-LHC era.

 On the longer term, space is now reserved for the wire compensators in the HL-LHC and they are considered as a complementary solution to the crab cavities since the beam-beam separation, together with the doubled bunch intensity, do not prevent from residual BBLR interactions.
-The wire compensators could recover - at least, partially - the consequent loss of luminosity.
+The wire compensators could recover - at least, partially - the consequent loss of luminosity \cite{Skoufaris:2777349}.

 Finally this experimental campaign also showed the limitations of the current hardware.
 The \textit{in-jaw} configuration of the wires should be avoided in the future, as collimator tanks are bulky and can limit the movement of the wires and the additional distance between the wire and the edge of the jaw adds up with the already important beam-wire distance, reducing the efficiency of the compensators.
-Finally, we saw that it was necessary to have local beam diagnosis (typically, BPMs) around the wires in order to ease their alignment with the beam.